NET MOVEMENT OF PARTICLES from a region of HIGHER CONCENTRATION to a region of LOWER CONCENTRATION

 Describe what will happen to an animal cell in a hypertonic solution

-The water would ENTERthe cell, causing it to EXPAND and BURST
+The water molecules would ENTER the cell via osmosis, causing it to EXPAND and BURST

 Describe what will happen to an animal cell in a hypotonic solution

-Water LEAVES the cell, causing it to SHRINK in size.
+The water molecules LEAVE the cell via osmosis, causing it to SHRINK in size.
 Little SPIKES appear on the cell membrane.
 The cell is CRENATED.
 The cell becomes DEHYDRATED and eventually dies.

 Describe what will happen to a plant cell in a hypertonic solution

-The VACUOLE INCREASES in size, and PUSHES CELL CONTENTS AGAINST THE CELL WALL [TURGOR PRESSURE].
+As water molecules enter the cell via osmosis, the VACUOLE INCREASES in size, and PUSHES CELL CONTENTS AGAINST THE CELL WALL [TURGOR PRESSURE].
 The strong and inelastic cell wall exerts an OPPOSING FORCE.
-This prevents the OVER-EXPANSION OF CELLS; ENTRY OF MORE WATER; CELL FROM BURSTING.
+This prevents the OVER-EXPANSION OF CELLS; ENTRY OF MORE WATER MOLECULES; CELL FROM BURSTING.
 The cell is turgid.